Go-Live Checklist

 Google Search Console

 If you have an active Google Search Console with your sitemap uploaded, it may be valuable to get a coverage report and make sure that indexing works as expected.
-The Google Search Console should be monitored for the weeks after a go-live.
+The Google Search Console should be monitored for the weeks after a go-live to track the indexing status of new and updated pages, ensuring they are properly recognized by Google.
+It's crucial to check for total clicks, total impressions, backlinks changes and crawl errors, as these can significantly impact the site's SEO performance and authority.

 404 Report